yauj/Husky/README.md

 # x32-scripts
 Custom scripts for X32

-Run the following: `python3 main.py test`
+Run the following: `python3 main.py`

 For Macs, run `./pyinstller.sh` to create `Husky.app` within the `dist` directory.